jbk708/beng202_W24_project/README.md

 ## Modules

-## Code Formatting and Linting Standards
+## Code Testing, Formatting, and Linting Standards

 For code testing, run from the root folder: